-There are STATA Labs scheduled during the fall semesters of students' first year.
+There are STATA Labs scheduled during the fall and/or spring semesters of students' first year.
 Statistics homework assignments and other exercises are used to develop competency with the software and to prepare students for future research projects that require statistical analysis.